Implementing operational, financial improvements

-Advanced Activity-Based Costing Gives Danish Prison and Probation Service New Insights into Resources, Costs and Efficiencies
+SAS® Activity-Based Costing gives Danish Prison and Probation Service insights into resources, costs and efficiencies

 With more than 12,000 inmates in 4,400 facilities and another 8,000 people under other forms of supervision, the Danish Prison and Probation Service (DPPS) carries out judicial sentences and helps rehabilitate offenders.
 DPPS’ value lies in “the art of balancing punishment and care.”